JohnTerragnoli/ECE383_FinalProject/README.md

 Once this is done, then these results can simply replace the button logic from Basic Functionality and the game should still be played as designed, then just with a remote.

+**FSM for Decoding**

+HOW CODE WORKS

+SCREENSHOT OF STATES FOLLOWING IR SIGNAL

 ##Code

 The code used to complete Milestone 1 can be seen [here](https://github.com/JohnTerragnoli/ECE383_FinalProject/tree/master/Code).